 Do you spell-check the drawings?

-Yes, we are inclined to maintain the quality of the drawings.
+Yes, we maintain the quality of the drawings.
 We may, however, need a glossary or interpretation of architectural terminology if the language used is not English.

 How do you ensure the security of data?